Google Wants to know where you are

-Google has a lot invested in knowing where you are.
-The future of search and many of the services that Google offers is going to rely upon it being accurate, too.
+Google has a lot invested in knowing where you are located.
+The future of search and many of the services that Google offers will rely upon it being accurate, too.
 It can’t be off by 30 meters like it might be with cell tower triangulation.
 It can’t rely upon a GPS initially built for aircraft with multiple antennas.
 It needs to be able to work indoors as well as outdoors.
 Unlike the electronic navigation device below, it also needs to be small.
 How will Google do Mobile Location Detection?

 The purpose behind a Global Positioning System, or GPS, is a satellite-based navigation system helping to overcome problems with previous navigation systems.
 We know that Google has used GPS in mobile devices to make it possible for many location-based services to function.

 Another approach that Google has used to find someone’s location is cell phone tower triangulation, which looks at the distance between a cell phone and more than one tower to estimate location.
 GPS doesn’t always work well when someone is near a building, or inside a building, and its use can consume a fair amount of power.
 Cell Tower signals are also limited in how accurate they might be.